chengafni/Intonation/README.md

 3. Who did you talk to?  (wh-question)

 * The samples are organized by language family and, when multiple dialects from the same language are available, also by main language (see below).
-* The recordings are accompanied by a file containing the written and/or phonetic transcriptions of the sentences.
+* The recordings are accompanied by TextGrid files for viewing on Praat.
+* An additional PDF file contains the written and/or phonetic transcriptions of the sentences.

 ## Notes:
 1) The sex of the speaker is indicated in parentheses (F = female, M = male).
 No other personal demographic information is available.